Generative Engine Optimization (GEO): What you need to know

 Both GEO and SEO improve discoverability.
 What’s different is how they do it.

 SEO is primarily concerned with how search engines like Google rank and display pages in search results.
 It relies on metadata, backlinks, keyword density, and technical factors like site speed to guide someone toward your page.
-GEO focuses on preparing your content to be as clear as possible, making it more likely to be understood, used accurately, or even cited in AI-generated responses.
+GEO focuses on preparing your content to be as clear as possible, making it more likely to be parsed, used accurately, or even cited in AI-generated responses.

 That’s why elements like structure, semantic clarity, and meaning independent of context matter more for GEO than common ranking signals do.